petarzarkov/rust-beats/README.md

 Visit **[petarzarkov.github.io/rust-beats](https://petarzarkov.github.io/rust-beats/)** to:

 - Listen to the latest generated beat
-- Browse and download songs from the past 7 days
+- Browse and download the previous 7 songs
 - See generation dates and file information

 ## License